Martín Prado

 Martín Manuel Prado Torcate (born October 27, 1983) is a Venezuelan former professional baseball third baseman.
 He played in Major League Baseball (MLB) for the Atlanta Braves, Arizona Diamondbacks, New York Yankees and Miami Marlins.
 During his time with the Braves, Prado played in the 2010 All-Star Game.
-Primarily a third baseman, second baseman, and left fielder, Prado has started at every position during his MLB career except for pitcher, catcher, and center field.
+Primarily a third baseman, second baseman, and left fielder, Prado started at every position during his MLB career except for pitcher, catcher, and center field.

 Early life

 Martín Manuel Prado was born in Maracay, Venezuela.
 He was one of four siblings raised in a single-parent family headed by their mother, Irma Prado.

 He signed with the Atlanta Braves as a non-drafted free agent on February 23, 2001.
 He played in the Braves' Dominican program in 2001 and 2002, and came to the United States to join the Gulf Coast League in 2003.
 After relocating to the United States, he taught himself English from film subtitles.